Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility

-\paragraph{Environment and Hyper-Parameters} We conduct our experiments on a server with AMD EPYC 7343 CPU (16 Cores @ 1.5GHz), Nvidia RTX A6000 GPU (48G RAM), running Ubuntu 22.04 LTS.
+\paragraph{Environment and Hyper-Parameters} We conduct our experiments on a server with AMD EPYC 7343 CPU (16 cores @ 1.5GHz), NVIDIA RTX A6000 GPU (48G of RAM built with cuda\_11.5.r11.5), running Ubuntu 22.04 LTS.
 To align with \Kaggle's technical specifications~\cite{KaggleTechSpecifications}, each run is provisioned with 4 CPU cores, 30\,GB of memory, and one GPU.

 \paragraph{Containerized Execution and Runtime Measurement} \Nbs are executed non-interactively via a \nb execution engine inside the \container, with error-tolerant execution enabled so that exceptions do not immediately abort the run.
-Allowing errors ensures we can capture partial progress, logs, and all error locations; some errors (e.g., arise during data visualization) may not affect the final execution outcome and may even be intentionally left unfixed.
+Allowing errors ensures we can capture partial progress, logs, and all error locations; some errors (e.g., ones that arise during data visualization) may not affect the final execution outcome and may even be intentionally left unfixed.
 We impose a wall-clock cutoff of 600 seconds per \nb, consistent with our data filtering criteria in \S\ref{sec:motivation:baseline:data}.
-The runtime measurement is applied on the \nb's execution only, excluding the overhead of \container initialization, filesystem mounting, and results grading.
+Runtime is measured only during \nb execution, excluding the overhead of \container initialization, filesystem mounting, and results grading.